Buying locally grown and produced food has many benefits:

 Where can I buy local food?

 Locally produced food can be bought from a variety of different outlets.
 These outlets include farmers' markets, farm shops, and vegetable box schemes.
-Hinckley Farmers Market takes place on the third Thursday of the month and takes place at Market Place, Hinckley from 9am until 2.30pm.
+Hinckley Farmers Market has been re-launched this year as Sunday Munch.This market takes place in the Market Place on the second Sunday of every month, from April until November.

 What about when eating out?